SSpeights/PowerShellGuide/discovery-in-powershell.md

 To do this, type `update-help` at the PS command prompt.

-**Achtung:** you might want to try this at home, away from the proxy server.
+**Achtung:** You might want to try this at home, away from the proxy server.

 ## PowerShell search pattern

 When you want to find a specific command, most of the PowerSehll gurus recommend the following steps.

-* Use your intuition and knowledge of Microsoft technologies
+* Use your intuition and knowledge of Microsoft technologies \(Or linux, or Mac\)
 * Filter your get-command for plausible command names - so if your looking for IP configuration filter for \*IP\* \(you can also use a verb as a filter!\)
 * Scan the results and select the best looking command
 * Use "get-help + CommandName" to get detailed help